Electrical-Extrusion/sprint-4/Objective 2 - Packets and Routing.md

 As cybersecurity professional, you may be tasked with inspecting specific packets - we'll spend the rest of this objective tackling the more technical components.

 An actual packet is configured something like this.
 It contains 32 bits of data and always has the following information.
-Except for the Data field, all are helping get the information from the client to the server.
+Except for the Data field, all are like the amazon shipping label, helping get the information from the client to the server.

 ![enter image description here](https://lh3.googleusercontent.com/EGkPMWtfmCytOWdQPvofoHYAbiSv8-FL6fvAXm526xjmPQsZ7dLW7Y1QoRmFn8l8P0sL5ctVlAI)